April 19, 2026Comments are off for this post.

 Every April, we go through the same routine.
 The ISA allowance resets, savings rates shift, and there is a brief window where everyone actually pays attention to where their money is sitting.
 The best savings options for the new tax year are worth sorting now, before the motivation fades and another 12 months slip by.
 Here is what the CoolCuration team is doing with ours this year, along with a look at the platforms and accounts worth considering right now.

 This year there is an added urgency.
 The 2026/27 tax year is the last year under-65s can put the full £20,000 into a cash ISA.
 From April 2027, cash ISA contributions will be capped at £12,000 for anyone under 65, with the remaining £8,000 needing to go into stocks and shares or other ISA types.
-So if you have been meaning to top up your cash ISA, this is genuinely the final window at the current limit.
+So if you have been meaning to top up your cash ISA, this is the final window at the current limit.

 Read more